Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 + Hostile NPCs and Guards are now level capped, usually between level 20 and 30 Marauders are stronger than Bandits, Necromancers are stronger than Summoners and Vampires are the strongest Boss Enemies remain uncapped
 + Conjurer and Necromancer bosses now can drop enchanted weapons
 + Some creatures and enemies remain unchanged:
-	Jailors remain unchanged for better compatibility with the UOP Most named NPCs remain untouched
+	Jailors remain unchanged for better compatibility with the UOP Foresters remain unchanged for better compatibility with the UOP The guards of the Arcane University remain unchanged for better compatibility with the UOP Most named NPCs remain untouched
 	The Arena enemies have not been changed
 + Grummites now use Grummite Bows and the bows' stats were lowered to roughly match the stats of the Iron Bow
 + All those changes mean the game WILL be easier at higher levels, even if you didn't build your character perfectly.
 If you're looking for a higher difficulty, this isn't the mod for you
 + Most creature stats are unchanged, their levels just have been capped, usually at about 7 levels after they first spawn.
 If you're looking for some polished, rebalanced stat overhaul, this isn't the mod for you

 == Changes to Loot ==
 + Normal NPC enemies won't spawn with armor better than Chainmail and Silver (see below) and Weapons better than Silver